ABOUT DR. SARA DOUGLAS

-When not conducting evaluations, Dr. Douglas is the Consulting Psychologist at an independent school in Brooklyn, NY; conducts admissions interviews for a second independent school, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.
+When not conducting evaluations, Dr. Douglas is a consultant, supporting independent schools in developing policies regarding support services they make available to their students.
+She has also worked as an admissions interviewer for an independent school in Brooklyn, and works one-on-one with students who have identified learning differences, particularly when there is emotional difficulty that accompanies the academic challenge.

 Dr. Douglas has worked as an Associate Adjunct Professor within the School Psychology graduate program at St. John's University, and as an Adjunct Professor within Manhattanville College's Graduate School of Education.

-Dr. Douglas has been on the Executive Board of the School Division of the New York State Psychological Association (NYSPA), acting as the President as a recent Past President.
+Dr. Douglas has been on the Executive Board of the School Division of the New York State Psychological Association (NYSPA), acting as the President and then most recently, Past President.
 She has also sat on the Editorial Board of Psychology in the Schools, a peer-reviewed and nationally distributed journal.
-Dr. Douglas is an active member of the National Academy of Neuropsychology (NAN), the National Association of School Psychologists (NASP), the American Psychological Association (APA), the New York Association of School Psychologists (NYASP), and the Association of Family and Conciliation Courts (AFCC).
+Dr. Douglas is an active member of the National Academy of Neuropsychology (NAN), National Association of School Psychologists (NASP), American Psychological Association (APA), and the New York Association of School Psychologists (NYASP).
 She is a contributor to Psychology Today, where she writes on topics pertaining to neuropsychological evaluations and academic success.
-Most recently, Dr. Douglas was selected, with about a dozen other psychologists throughout the United States and Canada, to develop the ethics-based content for the new psychology licensure exam.
+Most recently, Dr. Douglas was selected, alongside a dozen other psychologists throughout the United States and Canada, to develop the ethics-based content for the new and upcoming psychology licensure exam.

 Dr. Douglas is engaged in research relevant to school-aged children and the complexities of their academic and emotional functioning.
-She has co-authored books chapters on the neuropsychology of stress, as seen within schools, and on the neuropsychology of writing difficulties, particularly within a bilingual population; articles within internationally distributed journals (the Journal of Psychoeducational Assessment), and articles in national newsletters (Communiqué).
+She has co-authored book chapters on the neuropsychology of stress, as seen within schools, and on the neuropsychology of writing difficulties, particularly within a bilingual population.
+She has also written articles published within internationally distributed journals (the Journal of Psychoeducational Assessment), and articles in national newsletters (Communiqué).
 Dr. Douglas' work has been presented at both international and national conferences.
 Please reference the respective webpages for more detailed information about Dr. Douglas' publications and presentations.

 Research topics include: